Musser Scout Reservation: History

 Prior to 1996, the Philadelphia Council owned and operated Camp Hart, while the Valley Forge Council owned and operated Camp Delmont.
 Subsequent to the merger of these councils in 1996, these adjacent camps joined to create a new reservation.

 Initially, this merged Scout camp was called "Delmont-Hart Scout Reservation".
 Later, the camps were renamed under "Musser Scout Reservation", to honor the late son of Pete Musser, a financial contributor who had a son that enjoyed camping there as a scout.

 Camps

 Camp Delmont

 Camp Delmont was named after the two counties that made up the original Delmont Council (DELaware and MONTgomery Counties Council, later known as The Valley Forge Council).
 For many years, Delmont consisted of two camps: Camp Cedar, which focused on one-week camping, and Camp Pioneer, which focused on two-week camping.
-As such, Delmont was a "Scout Reservation," since included more than one camp.
+As such, Delmont was a "Scout Reservation," since it included more than one camp.
 In later years, as Valley Forge Council focused summer camp on Resica Falls Scout Reservation, Camp Cedar was used for residential Webelos summer camp and Camp Pioneer was allowed to return to nature.
 Summer Camp was first held there in 1916.